sawhney17/logseq-citation-manager/readme.md

 ## Zotero
 - If you use **Zotero** with [Better BibTeX]
   - Select a collection in Zotero's left sidebar that you want to export.
   - Click `File` -> `Export library ...`.
 Select `Better BibLaTeX` or `Better CSL JSON` as the format.
 (We recommend using the BibLaTeX export unless you experience performance issues.
-The BibLaTeX format includes more information that you can reference from Obsidian, such as associated PDF attachments, but loads more slowly than the JSON export.)
+The BibLaTeX format includes more information that you can reference from logseq, such as associated PDF attachments, but loads more slowly than the JSON export.)
   - You can optionally choose "Keep updated" to automatically re-export the collection -- this is recommended!
 ## Configuration
 - This plugin has a variety of configuration options